-Of course, they seem simpler to play for complete beginners, because you don't have to deal with any other strings.
-But the best thing about one string guitar songs is that they make it easy to get started with learning songs by ear.
+Of course, they're simpler to play for complete beginners, because you don't have to deal with any other strings.
+But the best thing about one string guitar songs is that they can help you become a better musician by training your 'inner music skills'.

-So, if you aren't that experienced with figuring out songs by ear, these 13 single string guitar songs will be a great place to start!
+So, if you're new to figuring out songs by ear, these 13 single string guitar songs will be a great place to start!
 I've put these songs roughly in order from the easiest song to more complex riffs, so you might want to work your way down the list.
-To make things easier I've also provided:

 - Which string the song is (best) played on

 - A link to a correct tab if you want some more guidance

 The hints are hidden default to avoid spoilers, but you can use them whenever you want :-)